nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

 .. sourcecode:: bash

-  $ ./waf -d debug --enable-examples --enable-tests configure
+  $ ./ns3 configure -d debug --enable-examples --enable-tests

 in order to configure the project to perform debug builds that include examples and tests.
 You will also have done a

 .. sourcecode:: bash

-  $ ./waf
+  $ ./ns3 build

 to build the project.
-So now if you look in the directory ``../../build/debug/ns3`` you will find the four module include files shown above.
+So now if you look in the directory ``../../build/include/ns3`` you will find the four module include files shown above.
 You can take a look at the contents of these files and find that they do include all of the public include files in their respective modules.